Are you looking to get fit after pregnancy?

 You should already know that what you put into your mouth has a big effect on how you look and feel.

 This is especially true after you deliver.
 It’s common for you to feel hungry all the time after your pregnancy.
 Even more so if you’re breastfeeding.
+I have designed a breastfeeding meal plan that you could follow in the postpartum period.

-Don’t think that you need to starve yourself postpartum to lose weight and get fit.
+Don’t think that you need to starve yourself to lose weight and get fit.
 It is important that you eat enough calories per day.

 Calories that come from nutrient-rich sources.